mj-linane/OR-APCSP-P5JS-Lesson/61.while-loop-simulations/compiled-instructions.md

 ## 5 Change the Loop Condition - Counting Heads

 We want our simulation to run while the streak of heads is less than a target length.
-In order to do this we'll need to change our looping condition to use the variables we've been using to count our streak of heads.
+In order to do this, we'll need to change our looping condition to use the variables we've been using to count our streak of heads.
 To begin with your simulation should look for a streak of 3 heads so that you can still visually confirm the output.

 ### Do This: Change the Loop Condition - Counting Heads